parveen1/project-parveen/README.md

 ##### provider

-**overlay syncprov**
+**overlay sync prov**

-Add in plugin for save all entres later update for consumer
+Add in plugin for save all entries later update for consumer

 **syncprov-checkpoint 50 10**

-this means update ever 50 operction or 10 mintus
+this means update ever 50 operation or 10 minutes

 **syncprov-sessionlog 100**